Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 cannot pass as argument a value of the non-exported type io.takamaka.family.Person
 ```

-Command `@tool call` requires to specify, as its first arguments,
+Command `moka call` requires to specify, as its first arguments,
 the receiver of the call (the `Person` object created previously) and the name of the
 method to call (`toString`), followed by the actual arguments of the call, if any.
 We use the switch `--payer` to specify